jrochkind/attr_json/README.md

-* A "content management system" type project, where you need complex structured data of various types, maybe needs to be vary depending on plugins or configuration, or for different article types -- but doesn't need to be very queryable generally.
+* A "content management system" type project, where you need complex structured data of various types, maybe needs to be vary depending on plugins or configuration, or for different article types -- but doesn't need to be very queryable generally -- or you have means of querying other than a normalized rdbms schema.

 * You want to version your models, which is tricky with associations between models.
   Minimize associations by inlining the complex data into one table row.